k-essence and tachyons in brane-worlds: k-essence in brane-world model

 On the other hand, combining $\phi=\phi_{0}t$ with $a(t)$ and $V=V_{0}a^{-3\gamma_{0}}$, we obtain the following potential

-In the early universe where the brane cosmology takes place, the strong effect on the brane becomes important i.e., the Hubble parameter behaves as $H\propto \rho/\la$ when $\la\rightarrow 0$ and the potential approaches $V\propto \pm\la \phi^{-1}$.
-It seems to be the counterpart of the solution found in the context of cosmological brane sourced by quintessence driven by an inverse square potential \cite{PD}, \cite{KIEM}, \cite{NOS}.
+In the early universe where the brane cosmology takes place, the strong effects on the brane become very important i.e., the Hubble parameter behaves as $H\propto \rho/\la$ when $\la\rightarrow 0$ and the potential approaches $V\propto \pm\la \phi^{-1}$.
+It seems to be the counterpart of the solution found in the context of cosmological brane filled with quintessence field which is driven by an inverse square potential \cite{PD}, \cite{KIEM}, \cite{NOS}.
 In the opposite limit $\la\rightarrow \infty$, the potential takes the form $V\propto \phi^{-2}$ and we recover the power law solution for the scale factor with an inverse square potential \cite{PAD1}, \cite{AFE1} \cite{CHFE1}.

-The potential (\ref{Vphi}) is interesting because it was obtained for any kinetic function and shows that the brane correction shifts the inverse square power law, characterizing the Friedmann cosmology, to the inverse linear one at high energy.
+The potential (\ref{Vphi}) is interesting because it shows that the brane correction shifts the inverse square power law, characterizing the Friedmann cosmology, to the inverse linear one at high energy.
 It has a global minimum at $\phi_{e}=2\phi_0/\la\ga_0$ or a global maximum at $\phi_{e}=-2\phi_0/\la\ga_0$.